Psychology Major (M)

 • Develop meaningful professional direction for life after graduation

-Goal 6: Apply a Biblical Worldview to Psychology Coursework
+Goal 6: Biblical Worldview and Psychology

 Curriculum